v-jerkin/hooverbot/README.md

     Enter the name and description as requested, then click **Create**.

 It takes a momemnt to create the new endpoint.
 You'll find the URL next to the endpoint on the Endpoints page.
-Take a note of it; we'll need it in the Hoover bot Web app.
+Take note of it; we'll need it in the Hoover bot Web app.

 For full details on the uploading and training process, see [Creating custom voice fonts](https://docs.microsoft.com/azure/cognitive-services/speech-service/how-to-customize-voice-font).